cis3296s22/concept-tuh20045/README.md

 - Rewind feature
 - Show Ghosts Pathing
 - Ghosts frenzy mode
-- 1 or 2 ghost turn invincible (dissapears on map but hurts Pac-Man if collision occurs)
+- 1 or 2 ghost turn invincible (disappears on map but hurts Pac-Man if collision occurs)
 - Different version of Pac-Man (mouse, cheese, cat)

 # How to Run and Test